GiovannaBezerra/criptocurrency_price_prediction/README.md

 ## Problem understanding

 Cryptocurrency is a digital currency in which transactions are verified and records maintained by a decentralized system using cryptography, rather than by a centralized authority.
-In recent years, cryptocurrency trading has become more and more popular and can be considered a good way to invest because it offers great returns even in a short period.
+In recent years, cryptocurrency trading has become more and more popular and can be considered a good option to invest because it offers great returns even in a short period.

 This work proposal is based on extracting meaningful patterns and attributes from historical cryptocurrency data to predict future prices using machine learning for time series.
 A time serie is a sequence of data points that occur in successive order over time.

-For this program we will use **Bitcoin**.
-Founded in 2009, it was the first cryptocurrency and remains one of the most popular today.
+For this program we will use **Bitcoin**, the first cryptocurrency founded in 2009, and still remaining one of the most popular today.
 More information can be found at https://bitcoin.org/.

 ## How to use